sinetiq/api-specification-governance/README-arch-concept.md

 There is a need to have common rules, principles, use of standards, methods and more to achieve successful interoperability between the applications and enable the possibility to achieve collaborative automation.

-### Extensive experience and knowledge

-- Achieving faster results through reuse: 240 hours done in 80!
-- 20% cost reduction yearly for complex maintenance and changes!
-- Improving delivery precision, reducing complexity, and enhancing IT system quality by a factor of 4!
-- Align suppliers with existing integrations reduces allocation and decreases product team involvement by 80%, resulting in annual savings of 1,000,000 SEK!
-- Incorporating methods and best practices from reference projects since 2003, supported by a 5 billion SEK investment in R&D!

 ### Architecture

 SERVICE ORIENTED BASED system solutions have decoupled life cycles for each of the components.